sundevilaviator/ASSIS-PPE-Detection/README.md

 ## Dual-Model Architecture

-Rather than training a dedicated "non-compliant person" class — for which labeled data is scarce — ASSIS determines compliance through a correlation approach:
+Rather than training a dedicated "non-compliant person" class, for which labeled data is scarce — ASSIS determines compliance through a correlation approach:

 | Step | Component | Output |
 |---|---|---|